zoli333/Center-Loss/README.md

 ![13000.png](https://user-images.githubusercontent.com/13023894/36691720-5b842862-1b36-11e8-9d1e-84e212f8ed9f.png)

 The above snapshot was made from a random 1000 training example at step 14200.
+For more snapshots about the training steps can be seen in training_snapshots folder.

 The database was trained with AdamOptimizer.

 Crucial steps were for the successful training:
  - remove the bias term from the last layer (before cross entropy)
  - training with 0.0005 learning rate instead of 0.001
  - rescale the training examples from \[0,255\] to \[-1,1\] range

 I was running this code on CPU.
 This is why just 1000 images were tested.
 I was tried this out with 10000 examples for plotting, but my memory was not enough.
 The training happened on an old intel-i5 processor single core.
 Training tooks 1 day with CPU.

 The code contains the same nn.py file as in the weight-normalization code.
 However I am not using any of Weight-Normalization, Batch-normalization initialization for training this code.
 They are set to false.
 The only function parameter I use for creating the model template was the use_bias and the use_xavier_initialization parameters.
-At the last layer use_bias was set to false, and when training the latter parameter was set to true (Xavier initialization and Adam optimizer can work together quite well).
+At the last layer use_bias was set to false, and when training the latter parameter was set to true (see model.py).

-More snapshot from about the training steps can be seen in training_snapshots folder.

 Implementations and links that I found useful:
   - https://github.com/EncodeTS/TensorFlow_Center_Loss